-The County provided a list of defendants who accepted an extension and/or a payment plan during the period of January 1, 2013 through February 28, 2013.
-The population received was from three (3) separate County collection programs (Justice Court - Precinct 3, Justice Court - Precinct 5, and the Centralized Program).
-Each program population was scrubbed to remove cases defined as exclusionary cases delineated by the restrictions in the Request for Information form, and to segregate the population into three (3) separate and distinct populations.
-For this discussion the populations are referred to as (Main, Delinquent, and Capias) populations.
+The County provided a list of defendants who accepted an extension and/or a payment plan during the period of November 1, 2013 through December 31, 2013.
+The population received was from three (3) separate County collection programs, the Centralized program, Justice of the Peace, Precinct 4, and the Community Supervision and Corrections Department (CSCD) program.
+The County's data population was reviewed to remove cases defined as exclusionary cases delineated by the restrictions in the Request for Information form.
+For this discussion the populations are referred to as the Central, JP4, and CSCD populations.